-Cystic Fibrosis screening - this blood screening test will determine if you are a gene carrier.
-Further testing is then required if the test is positive to find out if the baby has Cystic Fibrosis.
+Carrier screening - this blood screening test will determine if you are a gene carrier for common recessive diseases.
+Further testing is then required if the test is positive.

 Genetic Testing - These are tests to determine the risk of certain chromosomal abnormalities.